 As US demographics continue to shift, hospital language services increasingly impact executive-level priorities.
-The struggle for great HCAHPS scores exemplifies the interaction between patient satisfaction – now a major factor affecting hospital reimbursements – and language services.
+The struggle to improve patient outcomes and achieve great HCAHPS scores exemplifies the interaction between patient satisfaction – now a major factor affecting hospital reimbursements – and language services.
 This ongoing development may put language services leaders in a position to either help or hinder hospital goals.

 CyraCom created this whitepaper to provide an overview of HCAHPS’s history, goals, and implications for hospitals, as well as to make the case that great language services can significantly improve patient outcomes and impact HCAHPS results.

 Patient health and safety outcomes are critical pieces of the patient experience and may impact how they rate that experience when surveyed.
 Research confirms that LEP patients continue to suffer worse health outcomes overall than their English-speaking peers:

 - The Journal of Healthcare Quality learned that LEP patients suffer medication errors and lack of informed consent.

 - The American Academy of Pediatrics found that non-English-speakers experience more adverse events and longer hospital stays.

 - A review of 10.7 million Medicare records identified medical misunderstanding and miscommunication as the main driver of unnecessary readmissions.

 Fewer interpreter errors and provider/patient misunderstandings may improve patient outcomes, leading to fewer adverse events and a better patient experience overall – an experience which may be reflected in the HCAHPS scores the patients then give the hospital.